OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Our Approach

-Before getting into the details of the proposed system, we first define the problem setting.
-OmDet is designed for task-conditioned detection.
-Let $V$ be a large vocabulary of objects types that OmDet can potentially detect.
-A task $T = \{w_1, w_2,... w_k\}$is a set of $k$ object types that the model should detect in this forward path, where $w \in V$.
+Before getting into the details of the proposed system, we first define the problem formulation.
+OmDet is designed for language-conditioned detection.
+Let $V$ be a large vocabulary of object types that OmDet can potentially detect.
+A task $T = \{w_1, w_2,... w_k\}$ is a set of $k$ object types that the model should detect in its forward path, where $w \in V$.
 Note that the size of $T$ can be dynamic ranging from 1 to $K$, where $K$ is the maximum supported number of object types in a single inference run.
-Then given an input image $x$ and a task $T$, the model is expected to detect all of objects that appeared in $T$ from $x$.
-Since $T$ is not fixed, an ideal model can dynamically adapt its detection targets conditioned on the task.
+For the visual grounding setting, $T$ is the query sentence that contains $K$ word tokens.
+Meanwhile, Let $L$ be a set of natural language labels.
+In the object detection case, $L = T$.
+For the grounding cases, $L$ is the set of entities that appeared in caption $T$.
+Then given an input image $x$, a task $T$, and a label set $L$, the model is expected to detect all objects mentioned in $T$ from $x$.
+Since $T$ and $L$ are not fixed, an ideal model can dynamically adapt its detection targets conditioned on the task.